kukaryambik/givme/README.md

 Flags:
   -h, --help                       help for apply
-      --no-purge                   Do not purge the root directory before unpacking the image --registry-mirror string     Registry mirror; or use GIVME_REGISTRY_MIRROR --registry-password string   Password for registry authentication; or use GIVME_REGISTRY_PASSWORD --registry-username string   Username for registry authentication; or use GIVME_REGISTRY_USERNAME
+      --no-purge                   Do not purge the root directory before unpacking the image --overwrite-env              Overwrite current environment variables with new ones from the image --registry-mirror string     Registry mirror; or use GIVME_REGISTRY_MIRROR --registry-password string   Password for registry authentication; or use GIVME_REGISTRY_PASSWORD --registry-username string   Username for registry authentication; or use GIVME_REGISTRY_USERNAME